 If you are not seeking punishment for the offending party and simply want a quick remedy to ensure the resumption of earlier arrangements, it may be possible to file an ‘Application in a Case’ rather than an ‘Application – Contravention’.

-Reasonable excuse to contravene Family Court Orders
+Reasonable Excuse to Ignore Family Court Orders

 In some cases, there are acceptable reasons behind the contravention of the Court Order.